Dr James Renwick CSC SCCONTACT DETAILS

 As his clients include Australian governments and authorities, corporations and individuals, James is well aware that client aims may differ depending upon whether they are regular litigators with institutional interests, or individuals who may litigate only once and reluctantly.

 He is open to and familiar with the many alternatives to litigation in courts, including mediation, early neutral evaluation and arbitration.
-James recently appeared for NSW in the High Court in the important international arbitration case of TCL Air Conditioner (Zhongshan) Co Ltd v.
+James appeared for NSW in the High Court in the important international arbitration case of TCL Air Conditioner (Zhongshan) Co Ltd v.
 The Judges of the Federal Court of Australia and Anor HCA 5